 Who can apply to remove a home address from Companies House?

 The changes to data suppression laws will have a positive impact on many individuals who wish to protect their home address and enhance their personal privacy.
-The persons who can apply to remove a home address from public record are past and present company directors and secretaries, shareholders and guarantors, People with Significant Control (PSCs), and LLP members.
+The persons who can apply to remove a home address from the public record are past and present company directors and secretaries, shareholders and guarantors, People with Significant Control (PSCs), and LLP members.

 Prior to these new laws, you could only remove a home address from the Companies House register if you could demonstrate a serious risk of violence or intimidation.
 Even then, however, it was challenging to get address details removed from individual documents.
 Under the new regulations, it is now much easier.